Paul Conrath: Inter-war years

 Weimar police regulating a KPD demonstration in Berlin, May 1926.

 On 20 January 1919, Paul resigned from the army and, barely a year later, switched to the Prussian Security Police in Berlin on 11 January 1920.
 There he was first a platoon commander, then an orderly officer, unit adjutant and finally a Hundertschaftführer (literally "commander of a hundred).
 In 1930 he was assigned to the police school in Spandau as an instructor.
 On 15 May 1933, he became a police captain adjutant at the state police inspection in Central Germany in Halle, and later in Magdeburg.

 On 15 June 1934 he became IIa on the staff of the Prussian Prime Minister Hermann Göring, serving in this capacity until 30 September 1936.
 On 1 April 1935, Conrath was transferred to the Air Force as a major and served as adjutant to the now Commander-in-Chief of the Air Force, Hermann Göring.
 From 1 October 1936 he left the Oberkommando der Luftwaffe and became battery commander in Flak Regiment 12 and 22 in Berlin-Lankwitz up to 30 September 1937.
 He then took over as commander of the 3rd Light Anti-Air Battalion (III. leichte Flakabteilung) of the Air Force's Regiment General Göring (RGG); a "praetorian guard" of Göring within the Nazi power politics, responsible for the personal protection of its namesake, air defence of Hitler's headquarters and the protection of Göring's sumptuous Carinhall estate – named after Göring's deceased first wife, Carin Axelina Hulda Göring.

 This regiment occupied a brand new purpose-built barracks complex at Berlin-Reinickendorf, which was constructed to the highest standards and with the most modern of facilities.
 The complex boasted over 120 buildings and included gymnasia, outdoor and indoor swimming pools, sports areas and its own post office.
-The General Göring soldiers were smartly dressed, in their distinctive uniforms with white collar patches and special unit cuffband (Ärmelstreifen), and became a regular sight on the streets of Berlin.
+The General Göring soldiers dressed in their distinctive uniforms with white collar patches and special unit cuffband (Ärmelstreifen), and became a regular sight on the streets of Berlin.

 From 1 January 1938, he served once again as chief adjutant to the Commander-in-Chief of the Air Force, General Hermann Göring, and was promoted to lieutenant colonel (Oberstleutnant) on 1 December 1938.